 The heat stabilizer content is measured by the High Pressure – Oxidative Induction Time (HPOIT) method (ASTM D5885).
 HPOIT is an accurate indicator of the long-term reliability of the polymer protection to withstand prolonged exposure to oxidation.
 This method is widely used for testing the environmental durability/UV resistance of geosynthetics in critical applications.

 As the heat consumes the stabilizers, the material begins to combust.
 The more stabilizer in the product, the longer the reaction time will be.
 If HPOIT exceeds 800 (with 3% type P Carbon Back), the protection or durability is >75 years.

-The results of this test show that PRS-Neoloy Geocells are environmental durability environmental conditions for many years, such as:
+The results show that PRS-Neoloy Geocells are durable under the following environmental conditions:

 - Very high and extended solar radiation intensity – direct as well as angular radiation